DataDog/documentation/content/en/security_platform/notification_profiles.md

 ## Overview

-Security Notification Profiles are a key component of security monitoring that keeps your team informed of issues without having to manually edit notification preferences for individual security rules.
+Security Notification Profiles play a key role in Security Monitoring by keeping your team informed of issues without you having to manually edit notification preferences for individual security rules.

 Create and modify notification preferences within a notification profile to span across multiple security rules and signals based on parameters such as severities, rule types, rule tags, and signal attributes.